Mohsen Makhmalbaf: Early years of revolution

-In later years, Makhmalbaf became deeply disillusioned, first by the Islamic regime and soon after by Islamic ideology.
+In later years, Makhmalbaf became deeply disillusioned, first by the Islamic regime, and soon after by Islamic ideology.
 By the early 1990s, he was one of the most outspoken critics of the government in Iran.
-Although Amir-Hossein Fardi, writer and Makhmalbaf's former colleague, has stated that Makhmalbaf hasn't changed and his inalterable characteristic has been extremist attitude, then pro-revolution, and now anti-revolution.
+Amir-Hossein Fardi, a writer and Makhmalbaf's former colleague, has said that Makhmalbaf has not changed and that his inalterable characteristic has been an extremist attitude, then pro-revolution, and now anti-revolution.

+Political views

+In December 2023, together with 50 other filmmakers, Makhmalbaf signed an open letter published in Libération, demanding a ceasefire and an end to the killing of civilians amid the 2023 Israeli invasion of the Gaza Strip.
+They asked for a humanitarian corridor into Gaza to be established for humanitarian aid, and the release of hostages.